 - Not snowboarding under the influence of alcohol – which is one of the main risk factors for injury!

-7. Deal with injuries correctly – for minor injuries the PRICE is right
+7. Deal with injuries correctly – minor injuries need PEACE and LOVE!

-- Protection – protect the affected area from further injury by stopping snowboarding and using a sling or support if needed.
+P Protection - protect the affected area from further injury by stopping snowboarding and using a sling or support if needed.
+Avoid movements or activities which increase pain.

 Find out more: How to treat a soft-tissue injury, sprain or strain